 Try not to get into a fight, and if she does go into meltdown, remove her from the room, and explain you’re having dinner.
 “Unless her behaviour seriously escalates, try to ignore her until dinner is finished and then see if she’s calmed down enough to come back in,” suggests Frances.

 Overtiredness can be a common cause for problems, but as bedtime comes around, make sure you have a good routine so your tot knows what’s happening in advance.
 Try winding down for bed slowly but surely to avoid an angry toddler when it suddenly happens, and talk through the routine with her, explaining what’s coming next and why it must happen.
 “At bedtime, I’m a fan of being firm,” says Frances.
 “She must stay in bed, no matter what she says or the temper tantrum she’s throwing.
 Stay close by, but don’t interact.
-Simply keep repeating, ‘It’s bedtime, night-night,’ putting her back in
+Simply keep repeating, ‘It’s bedtime, night-night,’ putting her back in bed if necessary.”

 Where does it all end?